 Skip to main content

-After running a Test Plan, the Test Plan Review flow gives you a guided way to work through every failed test and every warning.
-You can triage each result, edit tests inline, create bug tickets, and pick up exactly where you left off across sessions.
+After running a test plan, the review flow gives you a guided way to work through every failed test, warning, and error.
+You can triage each result, add notes, edit tests inline, create bug tickets, export PDFs, and pick up exactly where you left off across sessions.

-Open a Test Plan run from the run history.
+Open a test plan run from the run history.
 At the top of the results page you’ll see the Test Review progress bar, which shows the number of tests remaining to review.
-This count includes both failures and warnings.
+This count includes failures, warnings, and errors.
 Click Start to enter the review flow.

 Test Review progress bar